PengHuang0508/mern-daily-routine-tracker/README.md

 # Daily Routine Tracker

-Simply, easy-to-use MERN stacks web application for logging the hours of your daily routines.
+A simply and easy-to-use MERN stack web application for logging the hours of your daily routines.

 - Go to the live demo website
 - Register with a unique username